Rrayor/datadiff/README.md

 * Always write Rustdoc for your structs and public methods/functions.
 * If you can't simplify your code enough, write down your reasoning in comments.
 * Don't over-comment.
 Good structure and naming is better than good comments every time!
-* If you see a opportunity for improvement, take it, don't leave it alone!
+* If you see an opportunity for improvement, take it, don't leave it alone!

 ## Be reasonable